HewlettPackard/dc-rl/README.md

 In the video, you will see:
 - **Real-time plotting of agent variables:** Watch how the agents' actions and states are visualized dynamically.
-- **Environment metrics:** Observe the data center's performance metrics, including energy consumption, cooling requirements, and workload distribution.
+- **Environment metrics:** Observe the DC's performance metrics, including energy consumption, cooling requirements, and workload distribution.
 - **Interactive dashboard features:** Learn about the various interactive elements of the dashboard that allow for detailed analysis and monitoring.

 If you wish to download the video directly, [click here](https://www.dropbox.com/scl/fi/85gumlvjgbbk5kwjhee3i/Data-Center-Green-Dashboard-ver2.mp4?rlkey=w3mu21qqdk9asi826cjyyutzl&dl=1).